marchoeppner/nf-configs/doc/config.md

 ## params

 Here you can specify the limits of your compute enfironment and the base directory for the local pipeline references.
 The compute limits apply to the configuration of individual nodes (max_cpus, max_memory) and the whole cluster (max_time, i.e. maximum walltime a job can use), respectively.
-The reference_base option should be user-writable and live on a shared file system so all compute systems can access it.
+The reference_base option should be user-writable and, if applicable, live on a shared file system so all compute systems can access it.

 ## executor